|Nutrition Facts (per serving)|

 4 teaspoons sugar

-- 2 cups fresh or frozen thawed whole kernel corn (cooked)
+2 cups whole kernel corn, fresh or frozen and thawed

 4 large eggs

 4 cups milk

 In a lightly buttered casserole dish, combine flour, salt, and sugar; mix in melted butter and corn.
 Beat eggs and add to milk.
 Stir into the corn mixture.
 Preheat oven to 450 degrees F.

 Place in oven for 10 minutes.
 Remove and stir with long prong fork, disturbing the top as little as possible.